 Both of the brands do much more than just mattresses though.
-Eve doesn't do a weighted blanket, but does all the other bedding options Simba stocks including pillows and bedlinen.
-They also sell cot mattresses, baby bedding, beds and bedroom furniture.
+Eve sells all of the bedding options Simba stocks including pillows and bedlinen, and Eve also offers cot mattresses, baby bedding, beds and bedroom furniture.
 Something to note if you want to get everything including your bedroom furniture in one place.

 We also like the Sleep Away Set (opens in new tab) Eve does that includes a portable mattress, duvet and pillow.
 Simba does a travel pillow (opens in new tab) – but they hide this right at the footer of their website so it is little known and we have not tested it.